happynear/caffe-windows/README.md

 | GTX780, Titan Z, Titan Black, K20, K40      | compute_35,sm_35      |
 | GTX960, 980, Titan X                        | compute_52,sm_52      |

-TIPS: If you have MKL library, please add the preprocess macro "USE_MKL" defined in the setting of the project.

-If you want build other tools, just copy and rename `./build/MSVC` folder to another one, and add the new project to the VS solution.
-Remove `caffe.cpp` and add your target cpp file.
-Compile it, then you will get a corresponding exe file in `./bin`.

 中文安装说明：http://blog.csdn.net/happynear/article/details/45372231